Terabit Ethernet: History

 Facebook and Google, among other companies, have expressed a need for TbE.
 While a speed of 400 Gbit/s is achievable with existing technology, 1 Tbit/s (1000 Gbit/s) would require different technology.
 Accordingly, at the IEEE Industry Connections Higher Speed Ethernet Consensus group meeting in September 2012, 400 GbE was chosen as the next generation goal.
 Additional 200 GbE objectives were added in January 2016.

 The University of California, Santa Barbara (UCSB) attracted help from Agilent Technologies, Google, Intel, Rockwell Collins, and Verizon Communications to help with research into next generation Ethernet.

 In early 2016, core router platforms from Cisco, Juniper and other major manufacturers supported 400 Gbit/s full duplex data rates per slot.
-One, two and four-port 100 GbE and one port 400 GbE line cards were available.
+One-, two-, and four-port 100 GbE and one-port 400 GbE line cards were available.
 In early 2019, 200 GbE line cards became available after 802.3cd standard ratification.
 In 2020 the Ethernet Technology Consortium announced a specification for 800 Gigabit Ethernet.

 200G Ethernet uses PAM4 signaling, which allows 2 bits to be transmitted per clock cycle, but at a higher implementation cost.
 Cisco introduced an 800G Ethernet switch in 2022.
 In 2024, Nokia routers with 800G Ethernet were deployed.

 Standards development

 The IEEE formed the "IEEE 802.3 Industry Connections Ethernet Bandwidth Assessment Ad Hoc", to investigate the business needs for short and long term bandwidth requirements.

 IEEE 802.3's "400 Gb/s Ethernet Study Group" started working on the 400 Gbit/s generation standard in March 2013.
 Results from the study group were published and approved on March 27, 2014.
 Subsequently, the IEEE 802.3bs Task Force started working to provide physical layer specifications for several link distances.

-The IEEE 802.3bs standard was approved on December 6, 2017.

-The IEEE 802.3cd standard was approved on December 5, 2018.

-The IEEE 802.3cn standard was approved on December 20, 2019.

-The IEEE 802.3cm standard was approved on January 30, 2020.

-The IEEE 802.3cu standard was approved on February 11, 2021.
+The foundational IEEE 802.3bs standard defining lanes, signaling and optical media options was approved on December 6, 2017.
+The IEEE 802.3cd standard with additional lane and optical media options was approved on December 5, 2018.
+The IEEE 802.3cn standard for longer (40 km) fiber option was approved on December 20, 2019.
+The IEEE 802.3cm standard for multimode fiber was approved on January 30, 2020.
+The IEEE 802.3cu standard for additional single-mode fiber options was approved on February 11, 2021.

-The IEEE 802.3ck and 802.3db standards were approved on September 21, 2022.
+The IEEE 802.3ck standard for copper backplanes and 802.3db standard establishing groundwork for even higher speeds were approved on September 21, 2022.